-Knowing how to forgive yourself and others can mean the difference between releasing negative feelings that tie you to your past with ease, or struggling with the same feelings of bitterness, guilt, and anger that hang on for years.
+Knowing how to forgive yourself and others means the difference between releasing negative feelings tying you to your past or struggling with the same feelings of bitterness, guilt, and anger for years.

 Realize that forgiveness is primarily for and about you.
-Your goal is really to heal your mind and spirit.
-It is about releasing yourself and others from reliving and revisiting past events that caused you pain.
-When you forgive, you release stuck energy, the identity of being a victim, and heal yourself spiritually.
-This healing affects all levels of your being.
+Your goal is to release yourself from the trauma of reliving and revisiting painful past events.
+When you forgive, you release stuck energy, the identity of being a victim, and heal yourself spiritually, mentally, and sometimes even physically.

 If others were involved, they may or may not change or even feel sorry.
-They may not even be aware, or care, that they did something to offend you.
+They may not be aware, or even care, that they hurt you.
 Be okay with that.
 The process is not about them whether they ask your forgiveness or not.

 Fully accept that the past is gone.
 It lives only as an illusion in your mind and only has the power you give it.

-Yes, they might know how to push your buttons, but how you respond is your doing.
-Step into your power and assume your responsibility.
-Really, do you want to give others power over your thoughts, actions and feelings?
+Yes, they might know how to push your buttons, but your response is your doing.
+Own that knowledge, claim your power and take responsibility for yourself.

-Ask yourself if you want to keep punishing and hurting yourself because of what someone else did?
-They may have hurt you when they wronged you, but after that, all the ruminating, reliving, mental torture, and how you changed in response is all you.
-Again, do you really want to give someone this kind of power over you?
-Hopefully you said no. Knowing how to forgive and releasing the past puts the controls back in your hands, where it always was.
+Ask yourself if you want to keep punishing and hurting yourself because of what happened.
+After the initial incident was over, all the ruminating, reliving, mental torture, blame, shame, guilt, maneuvering et al is your doing.
+Again, do you really want to give someone or something this kind of power over you?
+Hopefully your answer is a resounding, "NO".
+Knowing how to forgive and releasing the past puts the controls back in your hands where it belongs and always was.

 The following technique is effective for forgiving others because it helps you engage your senses - mentally, emotionally, and physically, and not gloss over things that may come back to haunt you later.
-If you let yourself get into it, you may even find yourself having a bit of fun.
+If you let yourself get into it, you may even have fun with it.

-Step One - Take some time to write down all your feelings about what happened.
+Take some time to write down all your thoughts and feelings about what happened.
 Do not censor them.
 Hold NOTHING back.
 Let every vile, judgmental thought about yourself or the other person come out.
 Write down every horrible thing s/he did and said to you.
 Express your feelings about it.
 Really let it all out.

 You are going to explore points of view.
 This is similar to the idea of walking a mile in another man's shoes before judging him.

-Step Three - Is there something positive that came out of this negative experience?
+Is there something positive that came out of this negative experience?
 Open yourself to the positive.
 Perhaps you learned a lesson about yourself, the other person, or a situation you are in.
-Perhaps you realized something, or took a life turn that worked out for good when you acted on it.
-Sometimes the good that comes out of an undesirable situation is far greater than the hurt and pain.
+Perhaps you realized something, or took a life turn, that worked out for good when you acted on it.
+Sometimes the good that comes out of an undesirable situation is greater than the hurt and pain.
 Often, the more time that passes, the more evident the positive becomes.

-Step Four - Release the person from the energy of the incident and from the 'energy cord' this created between you.
-Some people like to visualize themselves cutting the cords with scissors and letting the energies return to the light.
+Release yourself and 'the perpetrator' from the energy of the incident and from the 'energy cord' this created between you.
+You can visualize yourself cutting the energy cords with scissors and letting them return to the light.
 Get into the visualization and cut all of them - top, bottom, front, back and both sides of you.

-You may also want to visualize creating a bubble in front of you.
+Another visualization is to create a bubble in front of you.
 Put this person and his deeds into the bubble and let them float away.
-If this is someone you still want in your life, or yourself, just put the words or deed in the bubble and send that off.
-Tell them, "I release you" or "I forgive you".
+If you still want this person in your life, or it's yourself, put the words or deed in the bubble and send that off.
+Say, "I release you" or "I forgive you".
 "I am freeing myself of this."

-Step Six - From this point forward, it is no longer about how to forgive (unless you missed something).
+From this point forward, the process is no longer about how to forgive (unless you missed something).
 It is about holding a space of love and forgiveness in your mind and heart.
-If you are ever tempted to revisit this story with negative emotion, stop yourself immediately.
-If you have been holding onto hurts about this incident for a long time, your thoughts and emotional responses may now be a habit.
-Like any bad habit, you have to refuse it mental airtime.
+If you are ever tempted to revisit this story with negative emotion, stop immediately.
+Do not allow yourself to go there.
+Break the habit of giving this memory mental and emotional airtime.

-Think about something or someone you love instead.
+Instead, think about something or someone you love instead.
 Or offer a blessing.
-This has helped me a lot.
-When tempted to sink back into a negative vibration when thinking of this incident or person say, "Bless you" or something of that sort.
-Expand it, if you feel inspired to do so.
-Offer this blessing with full sincerity.
-This practice alone has given me feelings of peace, compassion and love.
+When tempted to sink back into a negative vibration about this person or incident say, "Bless you" or something of that sort, and expand that blessing with full sincerity.
+This practice alone will fill you with feelings of peace, compassion and love.
 It shifts your energy quickly.

-This practice is not 'forgive and forget'.
+This is not 'forgive and forget'.
 You will no doubt remember, at least for a while.
 It is about releasing the emotional and energetic charge of the event.

 Remember, we have all fallen short.
 None of us are in any position to hold another in judgment.
 Learn to accept yourself and others, shortcomings and all.
 After offering your blessing, think of something else.
-Eventually your mind will revisit this incident less and less until you detach from it completely.
+Eventually your mind will revisit the incident less and less until you detach from it completely.

 There are many methods for learning how to forgive.
 The above tips and steps should take you far.
-For the times when we are really resistant, you may need a bit more help.
+For those times when forgiving yourself or others is difficult, the following methods may also help.